Northern Spain Road Trip: Sights & Map

 Hidden gems of Northern Spain: Where the locals actually go

 4. Santoña (Cantabria): The Mecca of the Spanish anchovy industry.
-This is where the world-famous anchovies are produced.
-Anchoas de Santoña Produced – the most expensive and best anchovies in the world.
-Visit the Don BocarteFactory with tasting €10.
+Here, the world-famous Anchoas de Santoña are produced – the most expensive and best anchovies in the world.
+A tour of the Don Bocarte factory with tasting costs €10.
 Plus: one of the longest, least crowded beaches in northern Spain (Playa de Berria).

-5. Laredo (Cantabria): A 5 km long, golden sandy beach – the longest on the Bay of Biscay.
+A 5 km long, golden sandy beach – the longest on the Bay of Biscay.
 A popular swimming spot for Madrid residents in the summer, often deserted in spring and autumn.
 Historic center with city walls dating back to the 13th century.

 Costs of a Northern Spain Road Trip: Detailed Budget for 7, 10 and 14 Days

-- Campsites in Northern Spain (Basque Country/Cantabria): €22–35/night at campsites, €0–10/night at caravan sites.
+- Pitches in Northern Spain (Basque Country/Cantabria): €22–35/night at campsites, €0–10/night at caravan sites.
 Average: €22/night with a mix of both.

-- Toll for the entire route: Bilbao to Bordeaux round trip including French motorways: €80–120.
-Via the N-634 (coastal road) you save €40–50.
+- Total toll costs for the entire route: Bilbao → Bordeaux round trip including French motorways: €80–120.
+You can save €40–50 by taking the N-634 (coastal road).

-- Diesel: Spain €1.55/L, France €1.70/L. Total fuel costs for the entire route (excluding arrival/departure): €260–320.
+- Spain €1.55/L, France €1.70/L. Total fuel costs for the entire route (excluding arrival/departure): €260–320.

 - Pintxos in Spain: €2–3.50 each.
 A complete pintxos evening with 8 pintxos and drinks: €25–35 per person.

-- Restaurants in France: Formule Midi €15-22 for lunch, à la carte dinner €25-45 per person.
+- Restaurants in France: Formule Midi €15–22 for lunch, dinner à la carte €25–45 per person.

 - Supermarket self-sufficiency: Mercadona (Spain) and Carrefour (France) are the cheapest chains.
 Weekly shopping for 2: €75–110.